Frequently asked questions

 What happens to my shares if I die?

-In the event of the death of a shareholder, the repaid value of the shares will normally be added to the estate for probate purposes.
+The repaid value of the shares will normally be added to deceased’s estate for probate purposes.
 Our application form offers the option (if you so wish) to elect to nominate a recipient for the value of the shares in the event of your death.

 Can I hold shares on behalf of children?

-- pay any maintenance & repairs required for the panels and associated equipment
+- paying any maintenance & repairs required for the panels and associated equipment

-- pay for the running costs of Brighton Energy Co-operative
+- paying for the running costs of Brighton Energy Co-operative

 - payments into a sinking fund for replacement of the inverters

-- fund annual interest payments to investors and capital repayments
+- funding annual interest payments to investors and capital repayments

 What happens if there is damage to the solar panels?